- Cheek fillers are dermal fillers that can add definition and volume to the cheeks and refine the jawline for a rejuvenated appearance

-- Bellafill, a non-reabsorbable filler made from polymethylmethacrylate (PMMA) that lasts about five years
+- Bellafill, a semipermanent, nonabsorbable filler made from polymethylmethacrylate (PMMA) microspheres suspended in a collagen gel support the body’s own collagen production; results lasts about 5 years

-- Radiesse, a filler made from calcium hydroxyapatite (CaHA) that lasts nine to 15 months
+- Radiesse, a filler made from calcium hydroxyapatite (CaHA) can effectively treat moderate-to severe wrinkles and folds; it lasts nine to 15 months

-- Sculptra, a Poly-L-Lactic acid (PLLA) filler material that lasts about two years
+- Sculptra, a Poly-L-Lactic acid (PLLA) can treat volume loss and lines and folds of all severities; it lasts about 2 years

 Ideal Candidates for Cheek Fillers

-Adults over age 21 who want to plump their cheeks, add volume to the cheek area, or address mild to moderate wrinkles may be ideal candidates for cheek fillers.
-They should not smoke, be in good overall health, have no allergies or medical conditions and be able to take care of their skin after the treatment.
+Adults over age 21 who want to plump their cheeks, add volume to the cheek area, or address mild-to-moderate wrinkles are ideal candidates for cheek fillers.
+They should be in good overall health, not smoke and have realistic expectations.

 What cheek fillers can’t do

 Cheek fillers can’t resolve severe wrinkles, sagging skin or deep hollows in the cheek area.
-If you need more extensive correction, you might benefit more from cosmetic surgery like facelift instead.
+In this case, you should speak to your care provider to discuss other options, such as a facelift.

 What to Expect During the Procedure